tabiya-tech/taxonomy-model-application/backend/README.md

 ## About

-This is the frontend of the Taxonomy Model App.
+This is the backend of the Taxonomy Model App.

 ## Prerequisites

-To develop the frontend locally, you must install the following:
+To develop the backend locally, you must install the following:

 * [Node.js ^16.0](https://nodejs.org/dist/latest-v16.x/)
 * [Yarn ^1.22](https://classic.yarnpkg.com/en/)